mozilla/subhub/README.md

 The `behave` tests for this project are located in the `subhub/tests/bdd` directory.
 The steps that are available presently are available in the `steps`subdirectory.
 You can run this in a few ways:
-  * Jetbrain's PyCharm: A runtime configuration is loaded in that allows for debugging and running of the feature files.
+  * Jetbrains PyCharm: A runtime configuration is loaded in that allows for debugging and running of the feature files.
   * Command line: `cd subhub/tests/bdd && behave` after satisfying the `requirements.txt` in that directory.